-YET FEAR: the time is brief; The Holy One is near; And like a spent and withered leaf In autumn-twilight drear, Faster each hour, on Time's unslackening ;
+YET FEAR : the time is brief ; The Holy one is near ; And like a spent and withered leaf In autumn-twilight drear, Faster each hour, on Time's unslackening gale,

-The dreaming world drives on, to where all vis
+The dreaming world drives on, to where all vision fail.

-Surely the time is short :

-Endless the task and art

-To brighten for the ethereal court A soil'd earth-drudging heart.-

-But He, the dread Proclaimer of that hou Is pledged to thee in Love, as to thy foes in
+Surely the time is short : Endless the task and art To brighten for the ethereal court A soil'd earth-drudging heart.- But He, the dread Proclaimer of that hour, Is pledged to thee in Love, as to thy foes in Power.

-His shoulders bear the Key :

-He opens-who can close ?

-Closes-and who dare open ?-He

-Thy soul's misgiving knows.
+His shoulders bear the Key : He opens-who can close ?
+Closes-and who dare open ?-He Thy soul's misgiving knows.
+If He come quick, the mightier sure will prove

-If He come quick, the mightier sure w His Spirit in each heart that timely striv
+His Spirit in each heart that timely strives to love.

-Forgivences.
-19

 Then haste Thee, Lord !
 Come down, Take Thy great Power, and reign !
-But frame Thee first a perfect Crown Of spirits freed from stain, Souls mortal once, now match'd for evermore, With the immortal gems that form'd Thy wreath before.
+But frame Thee first a perfect Crown Of spirits freed from stain, Souls mortal once, now match'd for evermore With the immortal gems that form'd Thy wreath before.

-Who in Thy portal wait, Free of that glorious throng, Wondering, review their trial-state, The life that erst seemed long; Wondering at His deep love, who purg'd so base And earthly mould so soon for th' undefiled place.
+Who in Thy portal wait, Free of that glorious throng, Wondering, review their trial-state, The life that erst seemed long; Wondering at his deep love, who purg'd so base And earthly mould so soon for th' undefiled place.